Selzentry (Maraviroc Tablets)

 - A burning, numbness, or tingling feeling that is not normal.

 - Not able to pass urine or change in how much urine is passed.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- This medicine may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take Selzentry.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this medicine.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
+If you have an infection that you did not know you had, it may show up when you take Selzentry (maraviroc tablets).
+Tell your doctor right away if you have any new signs after you start Selzentry (maraviroc tablets), even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 What are some other side effects of Selzentry?